mudita/MuditaOS/pure_changelog.md

 * Fixed the data displayed on snoozed alarms screen
 * Fixed displaying an incorrect window after double ending a phone call
 * Fixed templates list not looping
+* Fixed inability to import contacts from Orange SIM cards

 ## [1.5.0 2022-12-20]